OllegM/dotnet/README.md

 # dotnet playground

-Created on MAC OSX for .Net Core 3.0
+Created on macOS for .Net Core 3.0

 ## Project Delegates